 Beyond this, one can also purchase Infrastructure Bonds up to Rs.
 20,000.
 There are some market-linked products such as Equity Linked Saving Scheme (ELSS) and Unit Linked Insurance Plan (ULIP) which can also be considered.

 The risk that you can take with your money varies inversely as your age.
-If you are in your early working years, you can allocate a higher proportion of ELSS investments as opposed to the fixed income investments such as PPF and NSC.
+If you are in your early working years, you can allocate a higher proportion of ELSS investments as opposed to fixed-income investments such as PPF and NSC.

-If you are living in a rented accommodation, then be sure to claim HRA (House Rent Allowance) tax benefits.
+If you are living in rented accommodation, then be sure to claim HRA (House Rent Allowance) tax benefits.
 There are 3 factors which are considered for HRA – the actual rent allowance given by the employer, 50% of basic pay in metros (40% in non-metros) and actual rent paid minus 10% of basic pay.

 The least of these 3 factors is what you claim as HRA for tax exemption.
 There are tax exemptions offered on home loans under Section 80C, and on interest under Section 24.
 These should also be availed of wherever applicable.
 Investing together offers some benefits for a couple, such as eligibility for loans.